reactive-python/reactpy/docs/source/installation.rst

 Building The Documentation
 --------------------------

-Building the documentation as it's is deployed in production requires Docker_.
+Building the documentation as it's deployed in production requires Docker_.
 Once you've installed ``docker`` you'll need to build and then run a container with the service:

 .. code-block:: bash